Daniel97er/cs50web-final-project/capstone/README.md

 ![Alt-Text](pictures_documentation/ScreenshotCRMTaskInfo.png)

-The completed tasks are deleted frommthe task list and archived in the task archive page.
+The completed tasks are deleted from the task list and archived in the task archive page.
 With a click on the task there are more infos about the completed task.